 Work began on the nearly $168 million parkway sections in 2016.

-CFX’s new expressway extension provides a crucial connection to SR 46 and communities throughout Lake, Orange and Seminole Counties.
+CFX’s new expressway extension provides a crucial connection to State Road 46 and communities throughout Lake, Orange and Seminole Counties.
 The new sections are located between Kelly Park Road and State Road 46, and between Round Lake Road and County Road 435 (Mount Plymouth Road).

 This opening marks a major milestone with having more than half of the 25-mile parkway open to traffic.